romankolivashko/Finance/README.md

 # Finance

-A JS frontend to call the C# FinanceAPI
+A JS frontend to call the C# FinanceAPI and display the data using charts.

 ## Setup